A hiker takes a break on a rocky outcrop to look out over the incredible view of the Blue Ridge Mountains near Asheville, North Carolina.

 Con: Undesirable Public Education System

 Unfortunately, the public education system for K-12 students is not as good as it could be.
-The state is ranked 32nd in the nation when it comes to the quality of education for children.
+The state is ranked 32nd in the nation when it comes to the quality education for children.
 Some of the factors that were used to evaluate the state's educational system included the student-teacher ratio, ACT and SAT scores, and graduation rates.

 Pro: Excellent Choices for College Students

 While the public education system for K-12 students is not where it should be, so many college students flock to North Carolina to attend prestigious universities within the state.
-In fact, you’ll find some of the best universities in the world in North Carolina.
+In fact, you’ll find some of the best universities in the nation in North Carolina.
 Duke University, North Carolina State, and the University of North Carolina at Chapel Hill are some of North Carolina’s options.

-Con: Higher Crime Rates
+Con: Crime Rate

 Pro: Rich History Within the State